Personality and reputation of Paul I of Russia: Foreign policy

 Domestic affairs had primacy for most of Paul's reign and, until 1797, were the sole focus of his activity.
 (Note: Oxford scholar T. C. W. Blanning writes that "of all the great powers, Russia was the most strident in condemning the French Revolution; of all the great powers, Russia was the last European power to go to war against it".)
 Paul's "domestic tyranny coincided with a bizarre foreign policy".
 Early foreign policy had signs of maturity, recalling expeditionary forces from Persia and releasing Polish prisoners.
 Paul reversed Catherine's policy towards the south by neglecting areas she had confiscated from the Ottoman Empire, and opposed serfs who escaped to Novorossiya being treated as colonists rather than fugitives.
 One arbitrary edict banned the trade of timber with Britain.
 Banned items could not enter or leave Russia.
 Paul's behavior encouraged foreign observers to believe that Russia would sink back into obscurity.

 He felt he had been insulted at not being invited to the Congress of Rastatt in 1797—which was "redrawing the map of Germany without consulting him"—and France's seizure of Malta confirmed his anti-French policy.
 French visitors were only allowed into Russia with a passport from the Bourbons, rather than the French revolutionary government, "proving he would not be a source of revolutionary propaganda".
-Paul welcomed French émigrés, however, and granted Louis XVI a pension and estate.
+Paul welcomed French émigrés, however, and granted the future king, Louis XVIII, a pension and an estate.

 Concerns arose that his foreign policy was becoming erratic, and his planned invasion of India was considered "dangerous and even foolish".
 When his son heard about the plan, he said that his father had "declared war on common sense".
 According to James Jenny, Paul's speedy rejection of Britain as an ally against Napoleon made the nobility question his sanity.
 (Note: Rumours circulated that British agents had had a hand in the conspiracy against Paul.
 One of Paul's statesmen, Viktor Kochubey, wrote to colleague Semyon Vorontsov: "You will see that the English have bought powerful men among us".
 The aristocracy, already afraid of the spread of French revolutionary ideas to Russia, opposed conciliation with France.
 English agents may have fomented dissension.)
 Opinions varied among Paul's contemporaries whether he was a fool to a hero, "the dupe or the willing creature".
 (Note: Ragsdale noted in 1973 that foreign researchers did not have access to Soviet archives.)
 According to Muriel Atkin, Paul's foreign policy was more pragmatic than his other policies or that of his son.
 Russian scholar Boris Nolde wrote that Paul was proactive in expanding Russian territories, but unable to base his policies on analysis.